 Identify the Right Fit

 Before applying for any farmers market, Christmas market or car free day, take the time to research the type of clientele they attract.
 Consider your target market; are they found at this event?
 If you’re taking a new product to market, a popup event can be a great place to test your assumptions about your target market.
 However, if you’re selling a proven commodity, hone in on events that offer strong representation from your target demographic.
 If a vendor is already selling your product, or one just like it, at a market, consider skipping that market and identify an alternative.
 You don’t want to cannibalize each other’s sales.
+Use resources like Bizmap to delve into the demographics of the neighbourhood you want to research.

 Apply Well in Advance